RPasecky/sensorLink/README.md

 #### Set up your iPhone!
-   1. Open the provided xcode project 'iPhone_Swift/My Sensor Net'.
+   1. Open the provided xcode project 'iPhone_Swift/My Sensor Net.workspace'.
 Inside you want to make sure to set the developer account and create a unique bundle ID as shown in the image below:

    <img src="./Images/setupXcode.png"
    alt="get your app ready to compile" width="800"/>